-Compared to the rest of the Chicagoland market, the O'Hare region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Chicagoland market, the O'Hare submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 6 listings have been posted online, which means leases most likley are going fast.
+In the last 90 days, 6 listings have been posted online, which means listings might be going fast.
 You'll want to be prepared to make an offer immediately.
-About 17% of the available leases in the O'Hare are subleases, so you might be able to find a shorter term or below market rent.
+About 250% of the available space in the O'Hare are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 10,290 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this market are approximately 11 stories.
-Most buildings in this area were built in 1984 and are Class A.
+Even though the median size is 5,320 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this market are around 11 stories.
+Most buildings in this region were built in 1984 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Manufacturing is the dominant industry in this market.
+Manufacturing is the dominant industry in this area.
 Commute by walking is the most popular way to get to work amongst O'Hare residents.
-Commuting close to an hour a day is the norm for those who opt to reside in this part of town.
+Commuting around an hour a day is the norm for those who opt to reside in this part of town.